Transmission Vegetation Management Program

 NYPA crews service approximately 400 miles of the transmission right-of-way each year.
 Virtually all lines cross properties through grants of easements.
 Each spring, we send notification letters to all landowners, advising them of upcoming maintenance work.

-Recently, NYPA renewed an agreement with the State University of New York’s College of Environmental Science and Forestry in Syracuse to help us assess long-term effectiveness of selected herbicides; develop a photo guide to identify tall-growing trees; develop presentations for scientific, technical, electric utility and general audiences; and develop publications and workshops on vegetation management.
+Recently, NYPA renewed an agreement with the State University of New York’s College of Environmental Science and Forestry in Syracuse to identify height growth rates of common tree species on NYPA rights-of-way, assess riparian area conditions and management in the right-of-way, develop a photo guide to identify tall-growing trees; develop presentations for scientific, technical, electric utility and general audiences; and develop publications and workshops on vegetation management.
 It’s a complex environment: one SUNY-ESF study identified more than 300 plant species, 50 grasses, 30 tree species, 40 shrubs, 15 ferns and 160 other native plants along just one 15-mile stretch of right-of-way north of Rome.

 If you have questions or concerns regarding our transmission maintenance or vegetation maintenance programs, please contact us at Vegetation.Management@nypa.gov.
 Or call 1-855-697-3637.